ncatlab/nlab-content/pages/6/2/3/8/8326/content.md

   }
 $$

-to exhibit a cascade (Bewegung) of oppositions and their Aufhebung.
+to exhibit a Proce&#223; (Bewegung) of oppositions and their Aufhebung.

-See the labeled [Cascade](#Cascade) below.
+See the labeled diagram _[Proce&#223;](#Cascade)_ below.

 See also the commented diagram for _[gauge](#gauge)_ below.

 ###### c.
 Eins

-* &#167;328 Being-for-self is the simple unity of itself and its moment, being-for-one.
+> &#167;328 Being-for-self is the simple unity of itself and its moment, being-for-one.

-* &#167;329 The moments which constitute the Notion of the one as a being-for-self fall asunder in the development.
+> &#167;329 The moments which constitute the Notion of the one as a being-for-self fall asunder in the development.
 They are: (1) negation in general, (2) two negations, (3) two that are therefore the same, (4) sheer opposites, (5) self-relation, identity as such, (6) relation which is negative and yet to its own self.

 If we translate "moment" as [[modality]] then here the [[double negation modality]] comes to mind.